Disclosure: This post is written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

 In order to fully embrace the college life, I bought plenty of college t-shirts, brushed up on my college football knowledge, learned to make killer snacks, and had fun making new friends and coincidentally running into old high school classmates.

 It was all fun and games and then life suddenly changed and I moved on.
-I then met Eric and learned he had NEVER been to a college football game and decided that first year of dating that we would go to a football game at my Alma mater.
+I then met my husband and learned he had NEVER been to a college football game and decided that first year of dating that we would go to a football game at my Alma mater.
 That has been cough, cough, many years ago and we haven’t been back since.

 I decided this year I wanted to attend a football game, any game, in person.
 Not only did I want to go to a football game, but I wanted to go in style and have our own tailgate,